chipsalliance/firrtl-spec/spec.md

 optional sign, followed by the value.

-If a bit width is not given, the number of bits in the bit representation is the minimal bitwidth to represent the value represented by the string.
+If a bit width is not given, the number of bits in the bit representation is the minimal bit width to represent the value represented by the string.
 The following examples create a 8-bit integer representing the number -13.
 For all bases, a negative sign acts as if it were a unary negation; in other words, a negative literal produces the additive inverse of the unsigned interpretation of the digit pattern.

 ``` firrtl
 SInt("b-1101")